Mayflower (scow-schooner)

-The Mayflower was a wooden hulled scow-schooner that sank on June 2, 1891, in Lake Superior near Duluth, Minnesota, United States, after capsizing with a load of sandstone blocks.
+Mayflower was a wooden hulled scow-schooner that sank on June 2, 1891, in Lake Superior near Duluth, Minnesota, United States, after capsizing with a load of sandstone blocks.
 In 2012 the shipwreck site was added to the National Register of Historic Places.

 History

 The Mayflower (official number 92025) was built in 1887 in Sturgeon Bay, Wisconsin, by master carpenter Harry Johnson.
 She had a length of 147.3 ft, her beam was 27 ft wide and her hull was 7.3 ft deep.
 She had a gross register tonnage of 230.4 tons, and a net register tonnage of 218.88 tons.
 She was a two-masted scow schooner which meant that she could sail on her own, or towed by a steam-powered vessel.
 Although she was a Great Lakes scow, her constructional features are more similar to the scows used in New Zealand than the scows used on the lakes.